JST-CN/yeoman-cn/wiki-en/docs/Generators.md

 Now that you have `yo` and `generator-generator` installed, let's say we wanted to make a generator to help someone build a simple blog.

-We'll create a directory to work on our generator called `generator-blog`.
-It's important to follow this `generator-____` convention.
+We'll create a directory to work on our generator called `generator-blog`. **It's important to name the directory correctly following the generator-____ convention**.
 You'll see why in a moment.
 Let's create the directory, and get going!

 ```bash
 $ mkdir ~/dev/generator-blog && cd $_